WINNETKA, Ill. (WLS) -- A suburban Northfield woman has received one year probation after a plea deal was made for a hate crime charge.

 "I need to see your passes," the woman can be heard saying on the video.

-The video captured Donoshaytis confronting Campbell, questioning whether the group had beach passes.
+The now-viral video captured 65-year-old Donoshaytis confronting Campbell, questioning whether the group had beach passes.

 The two alerted the employee on duty who explained that the area where Campbell was sitting is public property.